Code-Institute-Submissions/Professional-Training-Development/README.md

 When initially using Repl.it~ I did nothing beyond using the built-in features to save, deploy, and publish the website.

-When using GitHub/GitPod I performed the following steps:
+When using GitHub/GitPod I perform the following steps:

 * Testing and Development
 	* In the terminal I ran: `python3 -m http.server` to start the web server.